What Is a Risk Matrix?

 It’s not a simple task assessing potential risk, let alone managing a suite of risks.
 Successful organisations find the time and resources to identify risks and devise management strategies to control, mitigate, and even plan contingencies to lessen any high Impact from a threat risk.
 Your people and organisation are at stake if you don’t identify, evaluate, and manage risk.

-There are essential steps for a successful risk management process.
-The process begins with risk assessment.
-It then progresses until a definition of risk control measures and mitigating actions are required to manage the risks.
+A successful risk management process has essential steps.
+It begins with risk assessment and progresses until risk control measures and mitigating actions are defined.

 Here is how each step adds to a successful risk management system.